 I started my career teaching English as a foreign language in schools, colleges and universities in East Asia and the United Kingdom.
 I have lived and worked in Hong Kong, Thailand and Japan for extended periods.
 Over the years my professional interests have cycled through various roles, such as teacher trainer, assessor, and materials developer.

-I use corpus linguistics and discourse analysis to develop research-based materials to deliver learner-centered EAP or ESP classes that are enjoyable, challenging and relevant.
+When teaching language, I use corpus linguistics and discourse analysis to develop research-based materials to deliver learner-centered EAP or ESP classes that are enjoyable, challenging and relevant.
 I am an avid grammarian, and enjoy discussing any aspect of any grammar from anaphora to zeugma.

 When teaching computer science and other content-focus subjects, I adopt a hands-on, interactive approach with students engaged in problem-solving and learning by doing.
 I tailor my materials, lectures, exercises and jokes (at least my attempts) to the learner needs, interests and abilities while covering the required content dictated by the syllabus and ensuring students are sufficiently prepared to excel in the assignments and assessments.
 I am believer in criterion-based assessment and do not use norm-referenced assessment (unless mandated).

 According to Gardener's theory of multiple intellgences, intelligence can be thought of as modalities.
 Each person has a different balance of intelligences.
 As can be seen below, I have to work hard to deal with music and people.

 Web of Science peer review record shows that I have completed over 100 verified reviews of journal articles.
 I am an ad hoc or regular reviewer for the following journals:Language learning